o-sam-o/Beer.angular/README.md

 * Support sorting by different orders
 * Add map where photo was taken
 * Add endless scroll
-* Make landscape on phone 3 images wide
 * Add offline support
-* Should have brewer pages, detail page should link to brewer pages and include the brewer pages in the breadcrumbs
 * Can't refresh on the detail page (or land on the detail page without going to the gateway first